 Biofourmis’ innovative technology to measure patient-centric endpoints to inform future drug development

-BOSTON, July 16, 2019 /PRNewswire/ — Biofourmis, a fast-growing global leader in digital therapeutics, has entered a research partnership with the Yale University-Mayo Clinic Center of Excellence in Regulatory Science and Innovation (CERSI).
+BOSTON, July 16, 2019 /PRNewswire/ — Biofourmis, a fast-growing global leader in digital medicine, has entered a research partnership with the Yale University-Mayo Clinic Center of Excellence in Regulatory Science and Innovation (CERSI).
 Biofourmis’ mobile platform BiovitalsHFTM will be leveraged in a study of patients with heart failure to monitor functional capacity and quality of life to see if greater emphasis should be placed on these measures in the drug approval process.

 “This joint project has the potential to advance the science of clinical trial design,” said Kuldeep Singh Rajput, CEO of Biofourmis.
 “Ultimately, this study could open the door for regulatory agencies to consider including patient-centric endpoints in the drug approval process—which could potentially speed the regulatory approval process.”